-We will be open for Public Worship from Sunday July 12th.
-This will be a shorter service, starting at 11am.
+We are open again for Public Worship on Sundays!
+This is a shorter service, starting at 11am.
 There will be no 8.30am services for now.
-Christ Church Walmersley will have a 10am service.
+Christ Church Walmersley has a 10am service.

 Please go to the Church of England site for updated information and links to more online resources.
 Please also look at the Manchester Diocese website for more local advice.
 Or please contact the Vicar, Dave Thompson, on 0161 797 7652.

 For those who can’t yet go out, please also go to this post to see ideas and suggestions for prayer and worship at home.